What’s the Florida Debt Statute of Limitations? Know the Twists and Turns

 An Expired Statute of Limitations Only Stops a Lawsuit from Starting

 Let’s be clear.
-If the statute of limitations expired on your debt, your creditor cannot start a lawsuit against you in court.
+If the statute of limitations expired on your debt, it becomes a time-barred debt.
+In this case, your creditor cannot start a lawsuit against you in court.
+Creditors can still contact consumers about time-barred debt, but under the Fair Debt Collection Practices Act, they cannot sue for it.
 However, if a lawsuit has already been filed, and particularly if a judgment has already been entered, the statute of limitations does not affect the creditor’s ability to collect.

-There are of course, tactics you can employ if you do not want to deal with debt collectors.
-One effective method is to simply hire an attorney and have them request all communications go through them.
+There are, of course, tactics you can employ if you do not want to deal with debt collectors.
+One effective method is to simply hire an attorney and have them request that all communications go through them.

 What is The Statute of Limitations For Medical Debt in Florida?

 Are you facing medical debt, a common type of consumer debt, in Florida?
-It’s essential to understand your legal rights and options.
+It’s essential to understand your legal rights and options, especially when it comes to the statute of limitations on medical bills in Florida.
 In Florida, the statute of limitations for medical debt is five years.
-After this period has expired, a creditor or collector can no longer sue the debtor for the debt.
+After this period has expired, a creditor or debt collector can no longer sue you to recover the balance.

-However, this doesn’t mean that you are absolved of your obligation to pay the debt, nor does it prevent a creditor from attempting to collect through other means, such as phone calls or letters.
+However, this does not mean you are automatically absolved of the obligation to pay the debt, nor does it stop creditors from attempting to collect through other means, such as phone calls or written notices.

-That said, working with an experienced debt relief attorney or credit counselor can help develop a strategy for tackling your debts and achieving financial stability.
+That said, working with an experienced debt relief attorney or credit counselor can help you create a practical plan for managing medical debt and improving your financial stability.
 They can provide guidance on negotiating with creditors, pursuing debt consolidation or bankruptcy, or exploring other debt-relief options to help you find a more secure financial future.

 Do you need a Florida debt collection defense attorney to advise you whether the Florida debt statute of limitations has run out or to help defend you against creditors?
 Call us so we can advise you of your options.
 Our attorneys can also provide guidance on debt management strategies to help you regain financial stability.